-On June 24, 2021, the Company's board of directors resolved to issue 22,223 thousand ordinary shares before listing with a par value of \$10, and 10% of the shares are reserved for employee stock subscription in accordance with the laws and regulations.
+On June 24, 2021, the Company's board of directors resolved to issue 22,223 thousand ordinary shares before listing with a par value of \$10 and 10% of the shares are reserved for employee stock subscription in accordance with the laws and regulations.
 The subscription base date was September 28, 2021.
-The exercise prices of the shares consist of the weighted average bid price for competitive auction of \$55.38 per share, the price of shares for public offering and the price of shares for employee stock subscription of \$52 per share.
+The exercise prices of the shares consist of the weighted average bid price for competitive auction of \$55.38 per share, the price of shares for public offering and the price of shares for employee stock subscription of \$52 per share (refer to Note 19 for the details of the compensation of employees recognized on the statements of comprehensive income).
 The Company had collected the above proceeds amounting to \$1,209,636 thousand.
 The transaction was approved by the Taiwan Stock Exchange Corporation on July 8, 2021.
-The total paid-in capital after the capital increase was \$2,671,290 thousand and was registered on October 22, 2021.
+The total paid-in capital after the capital increase, which was registered on October 22, 2021, was \$2,671,290 thousand.